What is SMED?

 - Try the 5S Lean method

-– organize the work area for maximum efficiency - Use functional clamps
+- Organize the work area for maximum efficiency

-– reduce the number of actions to only what is necessary - Standardize parts or features
+- Reduce the number of actions to only what is necessary

-– make performing internal changeover elements easier - Eliminate adjustments
+- Make performing internal changeover elements easier

-– calibrate equipment to transition quicker
+- Calibrate equipment to transition quicker

-– use standardized settings and fixed guides
+- Use standardized settings and fixed guides

 SMED Examples

-SMED Examples for Restaurants:
+SMED Example for Manufacturing:

 SMED Example 1 | ||

-Time Equipment is Running | when guests are being served | |
+Time Equipment is Running | 480 minutes (8 hours of production before changeover) | |

 Elements: | ||